DSTEA: Improving Dialogue State Tracking via Entity Adaptive Pre-training: Proposed Method

 The encoder architecture is an essential part of the DST model.
 The purpose of the encoder model in the proposed method is to learn an inductive bias suitable for DST during the pre-training process so that the representation of the pre-training model can be used to learn the dialogue information more accurately.
-The previous DST model used an encoder that trained the MLM with a random probability without considering the characteristics of the token.
-Using it without an modifications results in limited performance improvement, which we attempted to overcome by devising a pre-training method specialized for the DST.

-The adaptive pre-training method proposed for DSTEA is shown in Figure \ref{fig:SKM_Procedure_1}.
-Pre-training comprises three steps: entity construction, selective knowledge masking, and adaptive pre-training.
-After extracting an entity from the utterance, a higher masking rate was assigned by defining the information as important knowledge, and the original masking rate was assigned to the remaining tokens.
-In this study, training was conducted by considering both the word and phrase entities.
+The adaptive pre-training method proposed for DSTEA is shown in Figure \ref{fig:selective knowledge masking_Procedure_1}.
+Pre-training comprises three steps: entity set construction, selective knowledge masking, and adaptive pre-training.
+After extracting entities from the utterance, a higher masking rate is assigned to them, while the original masking rate is assigned to the remaining tokens.